The Face Vietnam season 3: Episode 4

-Three teams have to take part in a video for MAC Cosmetics on a turning table tagged in a sidestep with the camera hung in the air.
-The video requires them to use their dancing skills, without speaking.
-After two weeks, Hoàng Yến suddenly won the first victory.
-She entered the elimination room and landed with the bottom two contestants: Chi and Phúc.
-Phúc is contestant who had to leave the competition.
-Chi stayed with her mentor.
+Three teams had to take part in a video for MAC Cosmetics on a turning table tagged in a sidestep with the camera hung in the air.
+The video required them to use their dancing skills, without speaking.
+After two weeks, Hoàng Yến suddenly won the first victory, before saying she would send Tuyết Như into the elimination room in the upcoming episodes due to her poor attitude.
+Although they were not the worst members of their teams, Xuân Phúc (who volunteered) and Linh Chi (who did not volunteer) went up for elimination.
+Hoàng Yến then eliminated Xuân Phúc from the competition.